Hatfield–McCoy feud: Theater

 A dinner show based on the rivalry is performed year round in Pigeon Forge, Tennessee since 2010.

+In 2006, The House Theatre of Chicago debuted a Romeo and Juliet-inspired dramatization of the feud, Simply called Hatfield and McCoy.
+The company staged another production of this play in 2018 at the Chopin Theatre.

+Video games

+In the 2011 action-platformer video game Cactus McCoy and the Curse of Thorns by Flipline Studios, the protagonist Cactus McCoy and the main antagonist Hex Hatfield are named after the Hatfield-McCoy feud.

+The 2018 action-adventure video game Red Dead Redemption 2 features a violent feud between two families, the Braithwaites and the Grays, inspired by the Hatfield-McCoy conflict.

 Hatfield genealogy

 Devil Anse Hatfield family tree

 Names in red indicate those who were killed as a direct result of the feud.Names in orange highlight intermarriages between Hatfield and McCoy.

 McCoy genealogy

 Randolph McCoy family tree

 Names in red indicate those who were killed as a direct result of the feud.Names in orange highlight intermarriages between Hatfield and McCoy.